 In today's blog post, I will be sharing how parents and guardians of small children who are in kindergarten to grade 3 can incorporate fun summer reading while celebrating the 4th of July!

 But first, let's learn a little bit about Independence Day and why we celebrate it!

 In today’s blog, I will be listing 11 things all teens need to know about money before they start working.

 In today's blog post, I am going to list some signs that might determine if your child is not just shy but struggling with a language disorder.

 Cee & Learn

-My name is Cee Strickland, and I’m the founder of Cee & Learn.
-I live in New Jersey and have 3 daughters and 2 grandkids.
-I super love literacy!
+.I’m the founder of Cee & Learn.
+I live in New Jersey.
+I am a Literacy Awareness Coach, Advocate, Tutor, Speaker, Facilitator & Writer.
+I have 3 daughters and 4 grand-kids.
+I love dark chocolate!
+I am also a pageant queen whose platform is literacy!
 Read my full bio by clicking here.
 Literacy Matters!